ammersive/ammersive/README.md

 # Hello!
 I'm Sophie.
 I'm a software engineer.

 With a background in academic research (philosophy and cognitive science), I'm a lifelong learner.
-I bring the experience of systematic thinking across a variety of problem domains, and the ability to communicate complex concepts to my web development work.
+I bring the experience of systematic thinking across a variety of problem domains, and the ability to communicate complex concepts to my software development work.

-## Main languages / frameworks:
+## Languages / frameworks:
 ### JavaScript | PHP | React/Redux | Laravel | HTML5 | CSS

+## Currently learning:
+### Kotlin | Flutter

 See my [portfolio site](https://ammersive.github.io/portfolio/) for more.